Roast Turkey Fillet with Fenland Celery, Walnut and Sausage Stuffing.

 An elegant recipe that is surprisingly simple to prepare.
 Perfect for an informal meal with family and friends – or as a special celebratory dish throughout the festive period.
 British turkey fillets are stuffed with sausage meat, Fenland celery and walnut, before being wrapped with streaky bacon.
 Serve with all the trimmings.

-Roast Turkey Fillet with Fenland Celery, Walnut and Sausage Stuffing:
+How To Make Roast Turkey Fillet with Fenland Celery, Walnut And Sausage Stuffing:

 Preparation time: 15 mins